SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ## Differences to other dialects

+TUNIX Lisp is very much like any other dialect.
+Here are some things that raise an eyebrow when seeing them the first
+time:

 | Most other dialects    | TUNIX Lisp      |
 |------------------------|-----------------|
 | backquote sign '`'     | dollar sign '$' |